raganwald-deprecated/faux/doc/writing.md

 Given a `gets` option (or `get`, if you prefer that), Faux builds a `.spells(...)` method that uses AJAX to performs  `GET` back to the server, passing it the route's parameters (if any).
 It expects the results in `JSON` format.

-You shouldn't have any trouble figuring out what happens if you type `posts: '/foo'`, `puts: '/bar'`, or `deletes: '/bash'`, but let's stick with `gets` for now: By default, the result from the server is mixed in with your parameters was a parameter called `server_data`.
+You shouldn't have any trouble figuring out what happens if you type `posts: '/foo'`, `puts: '/bar'`, or `deletes: '/bash'`, but let's stick with `gets` for now: By default, the result from the server is mixed in with your parameters. the key or name of the parameter will be the same as the name of your method.
 So given a route of `/#/spells`, Faux will issue `GET /spells` to the server.
-Hand-waving over error handling for now, let's say the server responds with a JSON of:
+Hand-waving over error handling and exactly when that happens for now, let's say the server responds with a JSON of:

     [
       { id: 1, name: 'invisibility' },